Sergeyshep98/SessionEvents/README.md

 ### 8. **Processing Date**
 A `pdate` column is added, which stores only the date part of the `timestamp`.
 This column is useful for organizing and partitioning the data by date.

+To update sessions for existing events, we retrieve users and product codes from the batch
+and match them with data from the past five days.
+Additionally, we include user events from six days ago to ensure sessions are correctly assigned
+for the following day.

 ## Summary
 This process transforms raw event data to detect user sessions and organizes the data for further analysis and reporting.